Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

-where $\alpha_i = {a_i a_i}/{\sqrt 2}$ is the destruction operator for a doublon on the $i$ site.
-The effective hopping coefficients $J_{ij}^\text{eff}$ for doublons can be extracted from the ones of the underlying single-particle model by identifying the sequential single-particle hopping processes leading to an overall two-particle hopping.
-Such an approach has been used in studies of the band topology of doublons in different lattice geometries for time-independent Hamiltonians~\cite{Gorlach_2017,doublons1,doublons2,molecules,Azcona_2021}.
+where $\alpha_i = {a_i a_i}/{\sqrt 2}$ annihilates a doublon on the $i$ site.
+The effective hopping coefficients $J_{ij}^\text{eff}$ for doublons can be extracted from the ones of the underlying single-particle model by identifying sequences of single-particle hopping processes leading to an overall doublon hopping via virtual intermediate states with spatially separated particles.
+Such an approach has been used in studies of the band topology of doublons in different lattice geometries for time-independent Hamiltonians~\cite{Qin2017,Ke2017,Qin_2018, Gorlach_2017,doublons1,doublons2,molecules,Azcona_2021,Ke2020, Lin2020}.